openethereum/openethereum/evmbin/README.md

     --gas-price WEI    Supplied gas price as hex (without 0x).

 State test options:
+    --chain CHAIN      Run only from specific chain name (i.e. one of EIP150, EIP158, Frontier, Homestead, Byzantium, Constantinople,
+                       ConstantinopleFix, Istanbul, EIP158ToByzantiumAt5, FrontierToHomesteadAt5,
+                       HomesteadToDaoAt5, HomesteadToEIP150At5, Berlin, Yolo3).
     --only NAME        Runs only a single test matching the name.
-    --chain CHAIN      Run only tests from specific chain.

 General options:
     --json                    Display verbose results in JSON.
     --std-json                Display results in standardized JSON format.
     --std-err-only            With --std-json redirect to err output only.
     --std-out-only            With --std-json redirect to out output only.
+    --omit-trace-output       With --std-json omit trace output.
     --std-dump-json           Display results in standardized JSON format with additional state dump.

 Display result state dump in standardized JSON format.
     --chain CHAIN      Chain spec file path.
     -h, --help         Display this message and exit.